Truckers petition NSA over unwholesome practices by soldiers at ports

 By Godwin Oritse

-THE Council of Maritime Truck Unions and Association, COMTUA, has petitioned the office of the National Security Adviser, NSA, over the private engagement of soldiers in the movement of trucks in and out of the ports in Lagos.
+THE Council of Maritime Truck Unions and Association, COMTUA, has petitioned the office of the National Security Adviser, NSA, over the engagement of soldiers by individuals in the movement of trucks in and out of the ports in Lagos.

-In the petition signed by COMUTA’s President, Comrade Yinka Aroyewun, said that the Army has choosen to engage in private business of Hauling of Empty containers from Holding Bay to port adding the involvement of the Army in this line of business is denying our members access to jobs.
+In the petition signed by COMUTA’s President, Comrade Yinka Aroyewun, said that the Army has chosen to engage in private business of hauling empty containers from Holding Bays to port adding the involvement of the Army in this line of business is denying their members access to jobs.

-In the petition title “Illegal Military operation along the port corridor, a recipe for crisis”

-He said: “The military uses force to deny our members the right to use the road and intimidates, Harrasse and impound our members trucks.
+He said: “The military uses force to deny our members the right to use the road and intimidates, harass and impound our members trucks.

-“The Army have choosen to engage in private business of Hauling of Empty containers from Holding Bay to port.
+“The Army have chosen to engage in private business of hauling of empty containers from Holding Bay to port.
 This activity is denying our members access to jobs.

 “The military moves the vehicles used for this operation against traffic and the time belt schedule for the movement of empty containers.

-“The military uses force to deny our members the right to use the road and intimidates, Harrasse and impound our members trucks.
+“The military uses force to deny our members the right to use the road and intimidates, harass and impound our members’ trucks.

 “This engagement in private business has made the personnel violate several rights of our members which may be resisted if it continues.